King's Theatre

 The King’s Theatre Kirkcaldy has been on the Theatres at Risk Register since 2016.

-Kings Theatre Kirkcaldy Ltd received grant funding of £87,000 from Historic Environment Scotland to carry out temporary roof repairs over the main theatre auditorium to prevent further water ingress and deterioration of the fabric.
+While Kings Theatre Kirkcaldy Ltd received grant funding of £87,000 from Historic Environment Scotland to carry out temporary roof repairs over the main theatre auditorium to prevent further water ingress and deterioration of the fabric, these works did not safeguard the entire building and parts of the building are open to the elements and in a fragile state

 Theatre potential